 The Tennessee Law Review welcomes manuscripts on any area of law and related disciplines, provided the treatment given to the topic is scholarly and well-researched.
 We review every submission we receive.

 - Text and citations should conform to the most recent edition of The Bluebook: A Uniform System of Citation.

 - Provide a cover letter including your name, school or affiliation, title of your manuscript, address, telephone number, and e-mail address.

 - We encourage but do not require the provision of an abstract and conformity with the most recent edition of the Texas Law Review Manual on Usage & Style.

 - The journal does not accept articles written for academic credit in any graduate or undergraduate school, except those by second- and third-year students of UT Law.

-We prefer electronic submissions through ExpressO.
-Please note that if you use this service, we will not send a separate acknowledgment of receipt; the only acknowledgment that your manuscript has been received will come from ExpressO.
+We only accept electronic submissions through Scholastica.
+Please note that if you use this service, we will not send a separate acknowledgment of receipt; the only acknowledgment that your manuscript has been received will come from Scholastica.